Daytona Beach ThunderBirds: AIFL

-WIFL Era
+WIFL

 The team later decided to join the newly formed World Indoor Football League for the 2007 season as a charter member, joining their former AIFL rival, the Augusta Spartans and two other teams.

 Tragedy struck the team on February 26, 2007, when defensive back Javan Camon was killed after a hard but clean hit during a game with the Columbus Lions.
 The player, once a captain at the University of South Florida, likely broke his neck in the hit.

 Major arena news hit Daytona Beach with the word that Barry Wagner (former Orlando Predators & San Jose SaberCats WR/DB) would be joining the team after getting cut from the Tampa Bay Storm at the beginning of the 2007 AFL season.

 The Thunder finished at 4–10, last in the league, and was the only team out of the four in the league not to qualify for the postseason.

 On September 19, 2007, Daytona Beach announced they were leaving the WIFL in hopes of joining AF2 for either the 2008 or 2009 season.
 The WIFL ceased operations soon afterwards.